jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 We'll cover all of that later once we have the nuts and bolts ready.

 Can these topics feel confusing and annoying?
 Hell yeah.
-Have you ever seen them covered coprehensively in create react app documentation?
+Have you ever seen them covered in create react app documentation?
 Hell no.

 ## Getting setup with Pulumi